Kuzushi-ProGrammer/DrawPad/README.md

 I'm kind of sharing this here because I think it's really cool that I can share my stuff like this between computers and I also want to show some people too!

+** Current build is not very finished right now, it could have some bugs or just straight up not work.**

 Libraries in use:
 - Pygame: https://www.pygame.org/docs/
 - PIL (Pillow): https://pillow.readthedocs.io/en/stable/